lauripe/lauripe.github.io/docs/_posts/2022-04-08-security-basics-h2.markdown

 ```

 As far as I'm able to intepret these, the figures are not bad at all for a small laptop!
-- I did try to invoke also the OpenCL API with "-d 2" to compare results with default Metal, but couldn't get anything but kernel build errors out of it.
+- I did try to invoke also the OpenCL API with "-d 2" to compare results with default Metal, but couldn't get anything but kernel build errors out of it
+    - Hashcat does actually print a warning regarding the unreliability of Apples OpenCL drivers every time it's run, so it is what it is..

 ---